mars0i/masonclj/doc/general/ABMsInClojure.md

 series of runs and record data from them.
 This will be faster if you can turn off the graphical component.

-(If you're not familiar with agent-based modeling, you might to experiment with NetLogo before working in ABMs in Clojure.
+(If you're not familiar with agent-based modeling, you might want to experiment with NetLogo before working in ABMs in Clojure.
 NetLogo is a very popular modeling environment and language for agent-based modeling.
 The language ias pretty easy to learn, and the language and environment have many features